 I love the story of Veuve Clicquot, you can read more about her on our blog here:

 Madame Pommery – Jeanne Alexandrine Louise Mélin Pommery

 It was upon her husband’s death in 1858, that Madame Pommery, assumed full control of the business.
 One of her first decisions was to sell off their struggling wool business, and concentrate on the Champagne wine business.
 And, we are so glad that she did!

 “I decided there and then to carry on the business in my husband’s stead”

 With those words, the young widow set out to conquer national and international markets –overturning, without any qualms whatsoever, one or two corporate management rules.
 She was a true trailblazer, laying down the basis for any luxury product promotion; style, brand, communication and public relations on the estates.

 She invented the modern style of champagne with the introduction of Brut Champagne, Brut being a much drier style was a bold initiative, as at the time the prevailing taste was for very sweet champagne (up to 300gms of sugar per litre, compared with now, depending on the level of Brut, is up to 12 gms per litre).

 Only 10 years after taking over the business she built the Pommery Estate which at the time was the biggest building site of the century in Reims.
 This grand site is still the home of Pommery and is an amazing place to visit.
 Madame Pommery described her champagne in two words; “Joyful and Lightness”.
 Now that is something to be celebrated!

-Another amazing legacy, you can read more about Madame Pommery on our blog here:
+Another amazing legacy, you can learn more about Madame Pommery in our Bubbly Appreciation Course and on our blog here: